voicerepublic/voicerepublic_dev/doc/ELK.md

     echo -n $ERLANG_COOKIE > /var/lib/rabbitmq/.erlang.cookie
     /etc/init.d/rabbitmq-server start

-Add host entries for the machines you want to cluster, e.g.
+Add host entries for all the machines you want to cluster with, e.g. (additionally these all need to have proper hostnames!)

     echo "136.243.52.230 voicerepublic-staging" >> /etc/hosts
     echo "136.243.52.231 voicerepublic-production" >> /etc/hosts